-Hispanic lung cancer patients tend to live longer than blacks and whitesApril 23rd, 2012 in Cancer /
+Hispanic lung cancer patients tend to live longer than blacks and whitesApril 23, 2012 in Medicine & Health / Cancer

 A new analysis has found that Hispanic lung cancer patients seem to live longer than white or black patients.
 Published early online in Cancer, a peer-reviewed journal of the American Cancer Society, the study suggests that, as with several other types of cancer, certain yet-to-be-defined genetic and/or environmental factors put Hispanic patients at a survival advantage.

 Most studies that look at ethnic and racial disparities in lung cancer compare black patients with whites.
 To see how Hispanics compare with other ethnicities with regards to survival after a lung cancer diagnosis, Ali Saeed, an MD/PhD candidate, and Brian Lally, MD, of the University of Miami Miller School of Medicine, led a team that analyzed patient information from the Survival, Epidemiology, and End Results (SEER) Database, which compiles incidence and survival data from population-based cancer registries in the United States.

 The investigators identified 172,398 adult patients who were diagnosed with any stage of non-small cell lung cancer (the most common form of lung cancer) between 1988 and 2007.